 - ½ teaspoon ground black pepper

 - ¼ teaspoon ground red pepper

 - 2 large peeled apples, cored and cut into ¼ inch thick rings

 - 2-4 boneless chicken breasts

 Place the apple cider in a medium saucepan placed medium to high heat.
 Bring the cider to a boil and cook it for 15 minutes or until it reduces to ½ cup.
 Carefully pour the hot apple cider in a separate cup and let it cool.

-Return the same skillet you used to brown the apples and place the floured chicken breasts in it.
+Place the floured chicken breasts in the same skillet you used to brown the apples.
 Cook the chicken breasts over medium heat for 5-10 minutes on both sides or until the chicken is thoroughly cooked.
-Sometimes I will place the lid on top of the skillet to better ensure the chicken breast is thoroughly cooked.
+Sometimes retaining the heat using a lid on top of the skillet will better ensure the chicken breast is thoroughly cooked.

 Recipe adapted from Marian’s Autumn Chicken with Dijon Cider Sauce on page 220-221 in More Healthy Homestyle Cooking: Family Favorites You’ll Make Again and Again (1999) by Evelyn Tribole.

 Place the browned sliced apples placed in a large Pyrex dish to transfer to the over so they stay warm while you cook the chicken breast.